-- They are all men (a few of whom act like little boys bullying for Lean playground dominance).
+- They are all white men (some of whom act like little boys bullying for Lean playground dominance).

-- Stagnant.
-Meaning, anchored by traditions; preconceptions and cognitive biases, and therefore unreceptive to new and better information.
+- They appear to be anchored by traditions; preconceptions and cognitive biases, and therefore unreceptive to new and better information.

 These fit nicely together — authority, status, men, stagnant, anti-intellectual.
 And here we thought the best Lean leaders are humble and reflective learners.
 I guess not.
 But hypocrisy is not the real problem here.
 That is merely a side show.
 The real problem is that they and many others ignore the case that CEOs have long made against Lean management.
 That is, in fact, the cancer that is totally counterproductive to the advancement of Lean management which I, like so many other have fought for and continue to fight for.
 We are all on the same team.
 The only difference is in the method: groupthink versus freethinking.
 These good and intelligent people cannot accept that.

 I find this all very amusing.
-As other men and women less craving of authority and status, and who appreciate the intellectual rigor that I bring to Lean, have told me:
+Most people appreciate the intellectual rigor that I bring to Lean.
+They have told me: